aszpan/portfolio/README.md

 ## Purpose:

-This portfolio is meant to showcase current and previous work, so that I may attract ppotential employers.
+This portfolio is meant to showcase current and previous work, so that I may attract potential employers.

 ## Photo of Deployed Site: